 The partnership strives to ensure everyone in Bristol receives the treatment and support they need to take control of their mental health and lead fulfilling lives.

-Five voluntary community sector organisations: Second Step, Missing Link, Off the Record, Nilaari Care and Brunelcare employ staff in roles within the partnership including Recovery Navigators, Youth Transition workers, Mental Health Crisis workers, Facilitated Early Discharge workers, Early Intervention workers and Peer Support workers.
+Five voluntary community sector organisations: Second Step, Missing Link, Off the Record and Nilaari Care employ staff in roles within the partnership including Recovery Navigators, Youth Transition workers, Mental Health Crisis workers, Facilitated Discharge workers, Early Intervention workers and Peer Support workers.

 Bristol Mental Health believes in being compassionate, accountable, innovative and efficient.
 We believe in encouraging staff, service users and carers to meet their full potential.
 We believe services should be joined up so that whenever you contact in Bristol Mental Health, you are put in touch with person who can help you.